-Henning: Tigers pitcher Greene is thankful for his second act
+Henning: Tigers' Greene is thankful for second act

 Detroit — Driving along a Metro Detroit thoroughfare late last spring, Shane Greene mindlessly placed his right hand against his face.

 “I couldn’t feel ‘em,” he said Thursday, speaking at Comerica Park, as the Tigers convened for three days of Winter Caravan trips and TigerFest appearances.

 Greene shook off the tingle and headed for Comerica Park.
 But as a baseball season continued to disintegrate, mysteriously, sending him to the minors following an almost-perfect April debut for the Tigers, Greene decided trainers and doctors needed to know about those finger sensations.

 He was diagnosed on Aug.
 23 with a pseudoaneurysm in his right hand.
 Four days later he had surgery in Dallas to repair the circumflex artery in his right (throwing) shoulder.

 Five months later he is on schedule to pitch in 2016.

 “One hundred percent healthy,” Tigers general manager Al Avila said Thursday.
 “If he comes back and does what we originally thought he could do, it would like finding a brand new free-agent pitcher.”